Sparse factorization of the square all-ones matrix of arbitrary order: Application in decentralized averaging and optimization

 \item \textbf{Phase 2.} This phase corresponds to the $A$ matrix in~\eqref{eq:J-factor}, which can be the RHB factor, the DSHB factor, the (left or right) SDS factor, or even a sequence of $T$-factors.
 A detailed comparison between these choices is discussed in the next paragraph and presented in \cref{tab:trade-off}.

 \item \textbf{Phase 3.} It corresponds to a sparse factorization of $J_0$, and can be the same as Phase 1. \end{itemize}

 In addition to the ability to handle an arbitrary number of agents, the proposed factorizations (RHB, DSHB, SDS) provide more flexibility to balance the communication costs and the number of communication rounds toward consensus.
-Recall that the communication cost involved in the decentralized averaging iteration~\eqref{eq:avging} is related to the total number of nonzeros and the largest node degree in the communication graph.
-Thus, using sparser mixing matrices would reduce communication costs but likely increase the total number of averaging iterations toward consensus.
-For example, using the left (or right) SDS factor $A_\mathrm{L}$ (or $A_\mathrm{R}$) completes Phase 2 in one iteration, while using the ``one-peer'' $T$-factors in~\eqref{eq:sds-T} results in $\tau-1$ iterations in Phase~2.
-Such a trade-off in the choice of Phase-2 matrices is summarized in \cref{tab:trade-off}. \ifdefined\isarxiv
+Recall that the communication cost involved in each iteration~\eqref{eq:avging} is related to the total number of nonzeros and the largest node degree in the communication topology.
+Thus, using sparser graphs would reduce communication costs but likely increase the total number of iterations toward consensus.
+For example, using $A_\mathrm{L}$ (or $A_\mathrm{R}$) completes Phase 2 in one iteration, while using the ``one-peer'' $T$-factors in~\eqref{eq:sds-T} results in $\tau-1$ iterations in Phase~2.
+Such a trade-off is summarized in \cref{tab:trade-off}.